Troy Jackson: 2014 U.S. Congress campaign

-On July 1, 2013, following incumbent Democratic Congressman Mike Michaud's decision to explore running for Governor, Jackson announced he would run for Maine's 2nd congressional district, which had been Michaud's seat since 2003.
-On June 10, 2014, Jackson lost the primary to fellow State Senator Emily Cain, receiving 21% of the vote to Cain's 79%.
-Cain would go on to lose the general election to Republican Bruce Poliquin.
+On July 1, 2013, after incumbent Democratic Congressman Mike Michaud's decided to explore running for governor, Jackson announced he would run for Maine's 2nd congressional district.
+On June 10, 2014, Jackson lost the Democratic primary to fellow State Senator Emily Cain, with 21% of the vote to Cain's 79%.
+Cain lost the general election to Republican Bruce Poliquin.